Brian Kelleher Richter

 • Lobbying and Procurement: Evidence from a Natural Experiment

-(with Jeffrey F. Timmons)
+(with Christopher Cotton and Jeffrey F. Timmons)

-• The Varieties of Corporate Political Influence
+• The Value of Political Geography

-(with Krislert Samphantharak and Jeffrey Timmons)
+(with Joaquín Artés and Jeffrey F. Timmons)